Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### 1.3.1 Product perspective

 The project is extending existing software.
-OpenRocket is an existing open-source project that allows users to design and simulate rocket models before building or deploying them.
+OpenRocket is an existing open-source project that allows users to design and simulate rocket models before creating the building them.
 This project is extending the simulation capabilities to allow for multiple simulations to be run at once.
 OpenRocket only allows for one simulation, with one set of conditions and parameters, so this project is extending this functionality to have multiple simulations and multiple conditions and parameters.
 Since this project is extending existing software it needs to be able to interact with OpenRocket and have similar looking interfaces for ease of use.
 The user will need to create the model for their rocket in OpenRocket.
 The project will then use that rocket to run the simulation.
-This means that it needs to be able to use this exported data from OpenRocket in the automated simulations.
+This means that it needs to be able to export the data from OpenRocket and be able to use it in the simulation.

 The user interface should be simple and clear.
 As the user is likely coming from or has experience with using OpenRocket, they will want this project to function in similar ways.
-The user interfaces for this project don't need to be extremely complicated because most of the interfaces that the project will add are for the user to select parameters and then get the output of the simulation.
+Due to the fact that it is an extension of OpenRocket, this is important because it is building on their base.
+The user interfaces for this project don't need to be extremely complicated because most of the interfaces that the project is added are for the user to select parameters and then get the output of the simulation.
 For the minimal product, this output could be written to a file.
 This would be easy for the user to understand as long as it is laid out in a sensible fashion.
-For an extension, a graphical interface could be added so that the user experience is enhanced.
+For an extension, a graphical interface could be added so that the output of the simulation is clear for the user to understand.

-This project is also a component of a large project.
-There is an second project focused on building a rocket and a third project focused on Mission Control.
+This project is also part of a large project.
+There is another project focused on building a rocket and another project focused on Mission Control.
 This project will be the go-between of the hardware and the software components.
-This means that the project needs to interact with the other two projects and communicate with them.
+This means that the project needs to be interact with the other two projects and communicate with them.
 The project building a rocket needs to be able to use the simulation to know how the rocket they have designed will travel and where it could land.
 The Mission Control project also needs to use the simulation for functionality such as knowing if the current weather conditions are safe to launch in.
 Mission Control will be using this project while at the rocket launch site which will likely not have an internet connection.
 This means that the project needs to be able to function without requiring an internet connection as well.

 #### 1.3.2 Product functions